CHINA CONSTRUCTION BANK SEMINAR SERIES

 Professor Crookes also provided a broad sketch of his analysis on a spectrum of themes of common interest.
 He explained that the analysis highlighted several underlying problems in the EU-China relationship which feature prominently both in areas of progress as well as in areas of tension.
 Of interest are the issues regarding political pluralism as well as societal issues like environmental protection, climate change, human rights, and animal rights, just to name a few.

-All in all, it was a very informative research seminar and our China Construction Bank students certainly learned a lot from Professor Crookes.
+All in all, it was a very informative research seminar and the CCB Executives certainly learned a lot from Professor Crookes.